Nickil13/sherrysCupcakes/README.md

 # Sherry's Cupcakes
-A mobile-first landing page for a fictional cupcake shop.
+A mobile-first website for a fictional cupcake shop.
+It features four pages: home, cupcakes, about, and contact.

+## Live site

 ## Technologies Used
 HTML